W2000ds/The-Same-Only-Differen/README.md

 # Taint Analysis tool

 Conduct taint analysis using the LLMAST tool and Javaparser to locate target variables, functions, or specific code structures.
-The detailed instructions are in the folder.
+The detailed instructions are in the folder taintanalysis.